 In April 2004, the Markets in Financial Instruments Directive 2004/39/EC ('MiFID') came into force.
 It streamlines supervision on the basis of home country control and enhances the transparency of markets.
 Furthermore, MiFID harmonizes conduct of business rules, including best execution, conflict of interest and customer order handling rules for investment services with respect to financial instruments.
 MiFID abolishes the concentration rule, creating a more competitive regime between order execution venues.
 It furthermore imposes market transparency rules on investment firms, regulated markets and multilateral trading systems for both pre- and post-trading for equities.

 MiFID also has consequences for intermediaries in financial products.
 It envisages, inter alia, a way to harmonize regulation in respect of commission payments.
 MiFID prescribes inducement rules which should lead to appropriate commissions.
 These rules are intended to better protect customers if they wish to purchase financial instruments and to avoid reward-driven advice issued by intermediaries since intermediaries are often paid by the provider of the financial product.
 MiFID has been amended by a directive (Directive 2014/65/EU, 'MiFID II') and a regulation (Regulation 600/2014, 'MiFIR').
 MiFID II entered into force on 2 July 2014, and has to be implemented into national legislation before 3 July 2016.
-The implementation legislation should enter into force before 3 January 2017.
-MiFIR will largely be effective as of the same date.
-MiFID II changes amongst others the rules in relation to post-trade transparency data, delays in the publication of such data, selling practices for certain financial instruments, investors and intermediaries protection, supervision of tied agents and related issues, pre-trade transparency regime for organized markets, the obligations for systemic internalizers and the application of transparency obligations to equity-like instruments.
-PSD
+Save for certain provisions, the implementation of MiFID II and MiFIR and its implementing measures are to be applicable from 3 January 2017, however, the European Parliament is currently considering a one-year extension of the implementation period and the application of MiFIR.